brunodifranco/project-star-jeans-data-engineering/README.md

 - [Neon.tech](https://neon.tech/)

 # 3. **Extraction**
-<p align="justify"> The extraction is made by scraping the H&M male jeans webpage, using Python and Beatiful Soup library.
+<p align="justify"> The extraction is made by scraping the H&M male jeans webpage, using Python and Beautiful Soup library.
 This process is divided in two jobs: </p>

-- <p align="justify"> <b> Job 01 </b>: Gathering the web page link and product id for each product in the showroom, as well as the product type, since this information wasn't available in the individual product's pages.
-Then, the product id was split in style id (first 7 digits) and color id (last 3 digits) for latter merging and concating. </p>
+- <p align="justify"> <b> Job 01 </b>: Gathering the web page link and product id for each product in the showroom, as well as the product type, since this information isn't available in each individual product page.
+Then, the product id is split in style id (first 7 digits) and color id (last 3 digits) for latter merging. </p>

 - <p align="justify"> <b> Job 02 </b>: Getting other attributes from each product and saving it all in Pandas DataFrame.
 These other attributes were product name, fit, color, composition and price.
-In addition to that, a scraping_datetime variable was added, which shows when the scraping was done.  </p>
+In addition to that, a scraping_datetime variable is added every time this process is executed, showing when the scraping was done.  </p>

-<i> Job 02 is by far the most time consuming in terms of script running out of all Jobs. </i>
+<i> Job 02 is by far the most time consuming in terms of script running, out of all Jobs. </i>

 # 4. **Transformation**
 <p align="justify"> After the full raw table is available it needs to be cleaned, which is <b>Job 03</b>.
-Firstly all columns names are set to snake case style, and all rows from product_color, product_fit, product_name and product_price are also set to snake case style. </p>
+Firstly, all column names are set to snake case style, and all rows from product_color, product_fit, product_name and product_price are also set to snake case style. </p>

-<p align="justify"> The most difficult column to fix is the product_composition, since it's split in other six columns: cotton, spandex, elastomultiester, lyocell, rayon.
+<p align="justify"> The most difficult column to fix is the product_composition, since it's split in another six columns: cotton, spandex, elastomultiester, lyocell, rayon.
 Each one of these columns indicates how much, in percentage terms, they contribute to the product's composition.
 Finally the duplicated values are dropped and columns are rearranged.
 The final table definition is as follows: </p>

 <div align="center">